brandonlaursen/Module-3-Resources/Week7/Day3/recreate-trello-long-practice-solutions/README.md

-Now, you'll need to use `display: flex` on the `header-nav__container` to put the three sections in the right place with space between them.
-(The trello logo in the center and the buttons to the left and right.)
+Now, you'll need to use `display: flex` on the `header-nav__container` to put the three sections in the right place.
+You want all three elements to span the same widths in the nav bar.

-Then for all the `.header-nav__group`, you'll want to manipulate the margin and padding to get the different elements spaced apart from one another.
+Then, in the left `.header-nav__group`, use flexbox to layout each `.header-nav__link`.
+You'll want to manipulate the margin and padding to get the different elements spaced apart from one another.

+In the middle `.header-nav__group`, center the Trello logo.

-In the right `.header-nav__group`, the alert button should have a background color of "#CF513D".
+In the right `.header-nav__group`, have the buttons align right with the same spacing between them as you set between the elements in the first `.header-nav__group`.
+The alert button should have a background color of "#CF513D".

 Once you have that, add a media query "breakpoint" to hide the search input field and the "Boards" text on screens with widths less than or equal to 730